-AI Consulting for Small Business: When It Makes Sense (And When It Doesn't)
+AI for Small Business: When It Makes Sense (And When It Doesn't)

 By Ramiro Enriquez

-The owner of a 50-person logistics company asked us a direct question: “Is AI consulting a waste of money for a company our size?”
+The owner of a 50-person logistics company asked a direct question: “Is AI worth the money for a company our size?”
 The honest answer surprised him.
 It was not yes or no. It depended on three things he had not considered.

-That conversation is one we have regularly.
+That question comes up a lot.
 If you run a small business in 2026, you have been told that AI will transform your operations, delight your customers, and multiply your revenue.
 You have seen the demos, read the case studies from Fortune 500 companies, and wondered whether any of it applies to a company with 15 employees and a real budget constraint.

 The real answer: it might.
 AI can genuinely help small businesses, but only under specific conditions and for specific types of problems.
-For every small business that would benefit from AI consulting, there is another that would waste money on it.
-The difference between the two is not about how “tech-savvy” the business is.
+For every small business that would benefit from investing in AI, there is another that would waste money on it.
+The difference is not about how “tech-savvy” the business is.
 It is about whether the fundamentals are in place.

-This is a practical guide to evaluating whether AI consulting makes sense for your business right now, what to expect if it does, and what to do instead if it does not.
+This is a practical guide to evaluating whether AI adoption makes sense for your business right now, what to expect if it does, and what to do instead if it does not.

 Signs Your Business Is Ready for AI